Germany joins United Nations Command

 |0

-This work, Germany joins United Nations Command [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Germany joins United Nations Command [Image 2 of 2], by Carrie Castillo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.